 If we all share our sparks, we’ll light up even the darkest conversations.

-And if you'd like some help managing your own teams' responses, do let us know.
-We've got the coaching experience, copywriting skills and change management tools to "enroll" your people and make your brand crisis-ready.
+We’ve got the coaching experience, copywriting skills and change management tools to “enroll” your people and make your brand crisis-ready.